piyumaldissanayake/quote-generator/README.md

 Quotes are being randomly loaded using the https://forismatic.com/en/api/ Random Quote API
 #Fonts are being loaded by font-awesome api.

+Hero pattern is used to create the awesome background :- https://piyumaldissanayake.github.io/quote-generator/

 Project is live at:- https://piyumaldissanayake.github.io/quote-generator/